Click the Audio Mixer button on the right hand side of the main interface to bring up the Audio Mixer tab as shown below.

-Click the Solo button to preview Input audio in the Headphones without affecting the mix.
+Click the Solo (S) button to preview Input audio in the Headphones without affecting the mix.

-Solo audio is Post-Effects and Post-Fader and will be audible even if the Input is muted.
+AFL is the default for the Solo button and includes the post-effects post-fader volume and will be audible even if the Input is muted.

 Click the speaker icon to Mute/Unmute an audio input.